terrestris/shogun-docs/README.md

 # Integration into SHOGun Projects

 ### nginx
-Set the nginx location to `/shogun-docs/`
+Set the nginx location to `/shogun-gis-docs/` or `/shogun-admin-docs/` respectively.

 # ToDo's
 - Embed Videos again (need to be recorded first)